Marfusios/binance-client-websocket/README.md

 In the case of Binance outage, there is a built-in functionality which slows down reconnection requests (could be configured via `communicator.ErrorReconnectTimeoutMs`, the default is 1 minute).

-Beware that you **need to resubscribe to channels** after reconnection happens.
-You should subscribe to `Streams.InfoStream`, `Streams.AuthenticationStream` and send subscriptions requests (see [#12](https://github.com/Marfusios/bitfinex-client-websocket/issues/12) for example).

 ### Backtesting

 The library is prepared for backtesting.
 The dependency between `Client` and `Communicator` is via abstraction `IBinanceCommunicator`.
 There are two communicator implementations: